joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-context-local-variables/README.md

 const __dirname = dirname(__filename);
 ```

-The CommonJS `module` and `exports` variables do not exist in ESM, and there’s no direct equivalent for export introspection.
-In ESM, declare exports with `export` statements.
+In the case of `module` and `exports` variables, writes to them typically are done to set up exports for the module, in which case these usually can be replaced with `export` statements.
 See [Migrating exports](../migrating-exports/README.md) for details.
+ESM does not support reflection on module exports, so reads from these variables have no direct replacements in ESM.